 However, as you know, life is not that simple.

-When we came up with the ACC Student Attributes we wanted to have a document that talked about the kind of attributes that we wanted to encourage at our school.
+When we came up with the ACC Student Attributes we wanted to have a document that talked about the kind of attributes that we wanted to encourage in students at our school.

 We would love you to read through these attributes to see what we believe is important and what we try to instill in our students: